-After making the playoffs for eight straight seasons, the Packers have fallen on hard times recently.
+After making the playoffs for eight straight seasons, Green Bay has fallen on hard times recently.
 It was easy to blame an injury to Aaron Rodgers for the 7-9 finish in 2017, but there was no such excuse for the 6-9-1 debacle of 2018.
 That record was well earned.
 Uninspired coaching and a series of poor drafts finally caught up with the team.
-And if things are to improve under new coach Matt LaFleur, GM Brian Gutekunst is going to have to come up big starting Thursday.
+And if things are to improve under new coach Matt LaFleur, GM Brian Gutekunst is going to have to come up big starting on Thursday night.

-With free agency pretty much over, the Packers will go into this week’s draft with fewer holes on the roster than they had two months ago but plenty nonetheless.
-Here’s a position-by-position look at the needs – from biggest to smallest (the number at the end of each section represents the level of need (8-10 = top priority; 6-7.9 = mid-level priority; under 6.0 = lowest priority).
+After free agency, the Packers will go into this week’s draft with fewer holes on the roster than they had two months ago but plenty nonetheless.
+Here’s a position-by-position look at the needs – from biggest to smallest.

 2. CORNERBACK – The Packers have drafted five corners in the first two rounds since 2015, but this position is still a major question mark.
 After Jaire Alexander, who can defensive coordinator Mike Pettine really count on?
 Kevin King can’t stay healthy, Josh Jackson struggled as a rookie and Tramon Williams is 36 years old.
 It would be a shame to see the almost $120 million spent on free agent pass rushers Za’Darius Smith and Preston Smith go to waste because nobody behind them can cover.
 So while safety may be the more glaring need in the secondary, it’s not the biggest.
 A defense can survive with a below average starting safety, but a defense will crumble with a below average starting corner and/or nickel back.
 (8.50)

 3. WIDE RECEIVER – This is another position that has been ignored for far too long.
 Only two wide receivers have been drafted prior to the fourth round since 2011, and one of them was Ty Montgomery.
-Remember when Rodgers was throwing to Greg Jennings, Jordy Nelson, James Jones and Randall Cobb?
+Remember when Aaron Rodgers was throwing to Greg Jennings, Jordy Nelson, James Jones, and Randall Cobb?
 Now imagine him throwing to Davante Adams, Geronimo Allison, Marquez Valdes-Scantling and Equanimeous St. Brown.
 That’s quite a difference.
-Sure a GM can always find an Antonio Brown on Day 3, but that doesn’t happen very often.
-Most of the best wide receivers are drafted on Days 1 and 2, which is not coincidentally exactly where Jennings, Nelson, Jones, Cobb and Adams were selected.
+Sure a GM can always find an Antonio Brown in round 6, but that doesn’t happen very often.
+Most of the best wide receivers are drafted on days 1 and 2, which not coincidentally is when Jennings, Nelson, Jones, Cobb, and Adams were selected.
 (8.00)

 1. CODY FORD (OL/Oklahoma)

-Most people have Ford behind Taylor, Alabama’s Jonah Williams and Washington State’s Andre Dillard, but I think he’s the best offensive lineman in the draft.
+Most people have Ford behind Taylor, Alabama’s Jonah Williams, and Washington State’s Andre Dillard, but I think he’s the best offensive lineman in the draft.
 He moves surprisingly well for such a big man (6-4, 329) and that enables him to handle speed rushers with relative ease.
-He could start at guard as a rookie and then replace Bulaga at right tackle in 2020.
-At worst, he’ll be a Pro Bowl caliber guard.
-At best, he’ll be a Pro Bowl caliber right tackle.
+He could start at guard as a rookie and then replace Bryan Bulaga at right tackle in 2020.
+At worst, he’ll be a Pro Bowl-caliber guard.
+At best, he’ll be a Pro Bowl-caliber right tackle.
 Either way, the team that drafts him will be adding a stalwart to its offensive line for the next decade.

 2. T.J.
 HOCKENSON (TE/Iowa)